 The last "new" building to be added to the VCSU Campus in 1971, the L.D.
 Rhoades Science Center houses the math, science and IT departments.
 In November 2011, the Rhoades Science Center began a major transformation- VCSU received state funding for a 26,574 sq. ft. addition and renovation of the existing building.
 In this renovation all of the classrooms, labs and offices will be updated and feature all brand-new lab equipment and technology.

-Past events held in the Rhoades Science Center include: the Science Olympiad, various planetarium showings, hunter's safety classes, training/presentations.
+Past events held in the Rhoades Science Center include: Science Olympiad, various planetarium showings, hunter education classes, trainings and presentations.

 Medicine Wheel Park

 In 1992 Professor Joe Stickler and his students began work on Medicine Wheel Park.
 The project soon expanded beyond the walls of the classroom to involve the community.
 The Park features two solar calendars: A horizon calendar (the medicine wheel) and a meridian or noontime calendar.
 Other aspects of this unique 30-acre Park include Native American burial mounds, solar system model, the North Country National Scenic Trail and other woodland nature trials, several scenic overlooks of the Sheyenne River valley and Valley City, and a 3000 square foot perennial flower garden.

 For More Information on the Medicine Wheel Park...CLICK HERE

 Theatre 320 is located in the center of McFarland on 3rd floor.
 It is home to many of VCSU's own theatre productions and features a unique setting for the audience and cast.
 Theatre 320 offers a seating arrangement that circles the stage, completely surrounding the cast with the audience.